mykelalvis/FATESRD/Other/fate-core-SRD.md

 ### Aspects

-In other Fate games, free invocations were called “tagging.”
+In other Fate games, [[free invocation]]s were called “tagging.”
 We thought this was one bit of jargon too many.
 You can still call it that if you want—whatever helps you and your table understand the rule.
 You might have seen player-driven compels referred to as “invoking for effect.”
 We thought it was clearer to just call it a compel, no matter who initiates it.

-Free invocations now stack with a regular one or stack together with other free invocations on the same aspect.
+[[free invocation]]s now stack with a regular one or stack together with other [[free invocation]]s on the same aspect.
 Further, an aspect can hold more than one free invoke at a time.

 Invoking an aspect attached to another character gives them a [[fate point]] at the end of the scene.